vatlab/vat-docs/content/Documentation/vtools Commands/liftover.md

 1. This feature is unavailable under windows because UCSC liftOver tool does not support windows.
 2. Because the UCSC liftover tools does not guarantee complete translation, variants that failed to map will have missing alternative coordinates.

-(:toggleexample Liftover from hg18 to hg19:) The following example demonstrates how to liftOver a project from hg18 to hg19.
+<details><summary> Liftover from hg18 to hg19</summary> The following example demonstrates how to liftOver a project from hg18 to hg19.
 Note that the UCSC liftOver tool and needed chain files are automatically downloaded if they are not available.